 - Assist employers in selecting PPE which, as well as being technically appropriate is as wearable and acceptable as possible.

-The work of the IOM in the ergonomics of PPE has ranged from fundamental research into issues such as respiratory resistance and the thermal impact of protective clothing, to the application of ergonomics principles to the design, evaluation and selection of PPE, including helping to develop standards.
+Our work in ergonomics of PPE has ranged from fundamental research into issues such as respiratory resistance and the thermal impact of protective clothing, to the application of ergonomics principles to the design, evaluation and selection of PPE, including helping to develop standards.

-In their work, IOM ergonomists have helped to promote the requirement for PPE manufacturers to consider ergonomics issues in designing PPE and to encourage employers also to consider ergonomics issues in evaluating or selecting PPE.
+Our ergonomists have helped to promote the requirement for PPE manufacturers to consider ergonomics issues in designing PPE and to encourage employers also to consider ergonomics issues in evaluating or selecting PPE.
 As a result, many thousands of workers throughout the UK and Europe benefit from PPE which is less intrusive, more comfortable and better fitting.
-Please see the recent HSE report on Suitability of Respiratory Protective Equipment